Definition

 ] )In the example:

-as the field for which to fill in missing values.{ $linearFill: "$price" }
+priceas the field for which to fill in missing values.{ $linearFill: "$price" }as the value for the missing field.$linearFillfills missingpricevalues using linear interpolation based on the surroundingpricevalues in the sequence.

 Example output: